Demographic history of Greece

 Agriculture came to Europe from Asia via the Balkans, which were one of the first areas in Europe to experience the Neolithic transformation.
 As early as 5000 BC the area's Mesolithic population had been transformed into a peasant society of 250,000 people, which in turn grew to 2,000,000 people by the Bronze Age.
 By then the art of writing had been imported to Greece.

-Linear B was used to record accounts, and evident from this was the level of sophistication which most certainly reflected in the population distribution,as 50% of the whole Balkan population lived in Greece,meaning that if 4,000,000 people lived in the Balkans in 1250 BC, 2,000,000 people lived in Greece.
+Linear B was used to record accounts, and evident from this was the level of sophistication which most certainly reflected in the population distribution, as 50% of the whole Balkan population lived in Greece, meaning that if 4,000,000 people lived in the Balkans in 1250 BC, 2,000,000 people lived in Greece.

-By the time the Dark Ages were underway in Greece, in the 7th century BC, so was the population which exploded and carried more than half of its share of the Balkan total and over 2,000,000 people in absolute numbers, without mentioning the Greek colonies that had already started being established all over the Eastern Mediterranean, Black sea, Southern Italy, Anatolia and the Adriatic coast.
+By the time the Dark Ages were ending in Greece, in the 8th century BC, the population was exploding and carried more than half of its share of the Balkan total and over 2,000,000 people in absolute numbers, without mentioning the Greek colonies that had already started being established all over the Eastern Mediterranean, Black Sea, Southern Italy, Anatolia and the Adriatic coast.
 By the end of the 6th century BC, the population of the Greek mainland had grown to 3,000,000 inhabitants, while the population of the Greek settlements outside the mainland, according to the world history encyclopedia and Marc Cartwright, accounted for 40% of the total Greek populace, or another 2,000,000.

 According to Mogens Herman Hansen and his book "The shotgun method : the demography of the ancient Greek city-state culture" by the 4th century BC, the Greek mainland contained a minimum of 4,000,000 people, while the total Greek population, including all the Greek cities throughout the Mediterranean and Black Sea, reached 7,5-10,000,000 people.
 Hansen's method in calculating the population, is based on the advance and accumulation of archaeological information, both about cities and from surveys of the countryside.
 The data collected in the Copenhagen Polis Centre's Inventory of Archaic and Classical Poleis are also crucial to the Hansen's calculations.
 Hansen's method basically involves multiplying the inhabited area of all the cities in the Greek world by the density of population in these inhabited areas and by a factor to reflect the fact that not all Greeks lived in cities.